varsha943/Advanced-python/README.md

 # Advanced-python
-internship practice  done during the days
+internship practice  done during the days.learn and practice the basics of  phython programing.